NATIVE WOMEN'S COOPERATIVE PROJECT

 volunteer co-directors had worked to sell Cherokee artifacts in various settings

-over the years and broadening the market for such items is one of our goals..
+over the years and broaden the market for such items.

 Members of the Native Women's Cooperative Project accept Creative Partnership